History of the Practice

 As the practice grew, it became apparent that another move would be necessary.
 When the lease expired in 1989, the practice returned to I Street, N.W. at 1712.
 Not only were the extra operatories appreciated, but also so were windows, after being below ground level for 10 years.

 Dr. Armin Abron joined our periodontal and implant practice in 2008 and together with Dr. Chester Stein built a high quality surgical team.
 As a result of this collaboration and growth phase the practice underwent two additional extensive renovations at its current location.
+Subsequently, Dr. Chester Stein retired in 2011.
 In 2018 Baldinger & Miller, PC periodontal practice merged with DC Perio and Implants.
 Drs.
 Abron, Miller and Jose continue with the forty-year tradition of excellence and ethical patient care at DC Perio and Implants till today.

 In retrospect the primary factor in creating a successful practice was emphasis on excellence, team building and participatory management, something pretty much unheard of at that time.
 The efforts of providing the highest quality and ethical care with the aid of most recent advancement and technology are still noted at DC Perio and Implants.